 I finally reached the summit, and I was DONE.
 Cooked.
 D – O – N – E!
 Completely out of water/Gatorade, down to one Maple Bacon gel (don’t ask, because even I have no idea where that came from), and it’s now raining and cold.
 I see Carrie right before the Summit and she says, “Did you see Tammy and Dina driving down?”

 DOWN!?!
-I’m out of water (actually, what I said was “I’m out of fucking water!!!”).
+I’m out of water (actually, what I said was “I’m out of fucking water!!!” and I said it loud and with feeling).
 I rode up to the summit where there were restrooms… composting restrooms, not running water restrooms.
 I was able to beg a bottle of water off a hiker and drank the whole thing just standing there.
 Also, where the hell is the big green summit/elevation sign?
 I need a picture in front of that sign!
 This was the sign at the summit:

 I started talking with a gal while putting on my jacket again and looking at the steep descent in front of me, waiting for the rain to let up.
 I said, “I don’t think I could have done the Triple.
 There is no way I could ride another pass today.”
 She gave me the ‘oh, p-shaw’ hand wave and said, “Oh, this is way harder than the Triple!”
 Hmm.
 You’d think someone woulda mentioned that at some point.

 When I got back into Georgetown and off the mountain my phone started pinging all the messages I had received during the 3 hours I had been on the pass and out of service range.
 I stopped at a gas station and realized that besides not having any food or water, I also had no money as I had left my wallet in the SAG vehicle.
-And my SAG, thinking I had turned back at some point (or perhaps been eaten by bears) headed into Idaho Springs for beer and pizza.
+And my SAG, thinking I had turned back at some point (or perhaps been eaten by bears) headed into Idaho Springs for beer and pizza (which did not at all inch me towards murderous rage).

 It took me three tries to compose a text message expressing my dilemma and displeasure, but also appropriate to send to folks that I love and would like to continue being friends with.